-If you have any full or unused cartridges, try our full cartridge guide instead.
+If you have full / unused cartridges made by your original printer manufacturer and still sealed in their packaging, try our full cartridge guide instead:

 Try the other options in our empty cartridge recycling guide if this isn't a good solution for you.

 75% of empty cartridges in the UK are not recycled even though there are plenty of reuse and recycling options, and many of them are free and easy to use.